poiyomi/PoiyomiDocs/docs/general/textures-and-colors.md

 To have full control over what format Unity uses, you can select the tab to the right of the "Default" tab of compression options, and select "Override for PC, Mac, & Linux Standalone".
 This will give you a full list of available compression options.

+> Community member **Zanariyo** has compiled an excellent document that explains some of the most common texture formats in Unity and when it's appropriate to use them for your Avatar.
+[You can view the document here](https://docs.google.com/document/d/1WvgJ2lzyNXJuzFa1cr1YKC8xu5-L124VXQ4JI11wJoc).

-To learn more about the different compression formats, visit the [Unity documentation](https://docs.unity3d.com/Manual/class-TextureImporterOverride.html).
+To learn more about the different compression formats in further detail, visit the [Unity Documentation](https://docs.unity3d.com/Manual/class-TextureImporterOverride.html).

 #### Crunch Compression